-Figure 285 Advanced Application > BPDU Guard > BPDU Guard Configuration (Standalone mode)
+Figure 316 Advanced Application > BPDU Guard > BPDU Guard Configuration (Standalone Mode)

-BPDU Guard Configuration Status Active SLOT 1 ▼ 1/1 1/2 1/3 1/4 1/5 1/6 1/7 1/8 1/9 1/10 1/11 1/12 1/13 1/14 Apply Cancel
+BPDU Guard Configuration Status Active SLOT 1 🗸 1/1 1/2 1/3 1/4 1/5 1/6 1/7 1/8 1/9 1/10 1/11 1/12 Apply Cancel

-Figure 286 Advanced Application > BPDU Guard > BPDU Guard Configuration (Stacking mode)
+Figure 317 Advanced Application > BPDU Guard > BPDU Guard Configuration (Stacking Mode)

-Table 182 Advanced Application > BPDU Guard > BPDU Guard Configuration
+Table 185 Advanced Application > BPDU Guard > BPDU Guard Configuration

 LABEL DESCRIPTION Active Select this option to enable BPDU guard on the Switch.
-Slot (Stacking mode) This field appears only in stacking mode.
+SLOT This field appears only in stacking mode.
 Click the drop-down list to choose the slot number of the Switch in a stack.
-Port This field displays the Switch's port number Use this row to make the setting the same for all ports.
-Use this row first and then make adjustments on a port-by-port basis.
+Port This field displays the port number.
+In stacking mode, the first number represents the slot ID and the second is the port number.
+Please note that the default stacking ports (the last four ports of your Switch) cannot be configured.
+They are reserved for stacking only.
+Settings in this row apply to all ports.
+Use this row only if you want to make some settings the same for all ports.
+Use this row first to set the common settings and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.
 Active Select this check box to enable the BPDU guard feature on this port.
 The Switch shuts down this port if there is any BPDU received on the port.
 Clear this check box to disable the BPDU guard feature.
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.

-CHAPTER 38 OAM
+CHAPTER 40 OAM

-38.1 OAM Overview
+40.1 OAM Overview